Virus latency: Epstein-Barr virus

-The Gammaherpesvirinae subfamily is associated with episomal latency established in cells of the immune system, such as B-cells in the case of Epstein–Barr virus.
-Epstein–Barr virus lytic reactivation (which can be due to chemotherapy or radiation) can result in genome instability and cancer.
+The Gammaherpesvirinae subfamily is associated with episomal latency established in cells of the immune system, such as B-cells in the case of Epstein–Barr virus (EBV).
+EBV lytic reactivation (which can be due to chemotherapy, radiation, or other stressors) can result in genome instability and cancer.
+As of November 2025, epidemiological and immunological evidence increasingly suggests that EBV is an etiologic factor in multiple sclerosis pathogenesis, as well.

 Herpes simplex virus

-In the case of herpes simplex (HSV), the virus has been shown to fuse with DNA in neurons, such as nerve ganglia or neurons, and HSV reactivates upon even minor chromatin loosening with stress, although the chromatin compacts (becomes latent) upon oxygen and nutrient deprivation.
+In the case of herpes simplex, HSVs have been shown to fuse with DNA in neurons, including those in nerve ganglia, and reactivate upon even minor chromatin loosening with stress.
+However, the chromatin compacts (i.e., becomes latent) upon oxygen and nutrient deprivation.

 Cytomegalovirus

-Cytomegalovirus (CMV) establishes latency in myeloid progenitor cells, and is reactivated by inflammation.
-Immunosuppression and critical illness (sepsis in particular) often results in CMV reactivation.
+Cytomegalovirus (CMV) establishes latency in myeloid progenitor cells and is reactivated by inflammation.
+Immunosuppression and critical illness (sepsis, in particular) often results in CMV reactivation.
 CMV reactivation is commonly seen in patients with severe colitis.